Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify the elements in the HR policies/ training material that support the code of conduct and client protection policies (training modules, on-site refreshers, on-line learnings, etc.).
-Training material should be clearly point out the standard of conduct staff is expected to follow.
-Specify date of most recent trainings.
+• Specify the elements in the HR policies and training materials that are related to the Code of Conduct and client protection policies (training modules, on-site refreshers, on-line learnings, etc.).
+Training materials should clearly point out the standard of conduct staff is expected to follow.

-Specify when staff receive training (ex., induction training, on-the-job coaching, ad hoc sessions).
+• Specify when new and existing staff receive training over the last 12 months (ex., induction training, on-the-job coaching, ad hoc sessions).

-The provider trains all staff to communicate all information related to products, services and policies to clients in the local language and at an appropriate level given financial literacy limitations.
-For less literate clients, oral communication supplements written information
+The provider trains all client-facing staff to communicate all information related to products, services and policies to clients in the local language and at an appropriate level given financial literacy limitations.
+For less literate clients, oral communication supplements written information.

-Example: FSP Y trains its loan officers to be able to read the contracts to clients with literacy and/or financial capability limitations, making the exchange a series of questions and answers so that the clients can ask questions and the loan officers can verify understanding.
+Examples: Provider Y trains its loan officers to be able to read out slowly the product contracts to clients with literacy and/or financial capability limitations, making the exchange a series of questions and answers so that the clients can ask questions and the loan officers can verify understanding.

 FSP X has its customer service representatives, who handle disbursement, trained to verify client understanding of terms and conditions verbally during the disbursement process.